aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotpagefields/_index.md

 public class PivotPageFields
 ```

-Represents the pivot page field items if the pivot table data source is consolidation ranges.
-It only can contain up to 4 fields.
+Represents the pivot page items if the pivot table data source is consolidation ranges.
+It only can contain up to 4 items.
 ## Constructors

 | Constructor | Description |